Neo23x0/YARA-Style-Guide/README.md

 ### Combining the Categories

-The mentioned tags are combined to create more specific classification.
+The mentioned keywords are combined to create a more specific classification.

 Here are some examples: